NixOS/nixpkgs/doc/stdenv/passthru.chapter.md

 #### Package tests {#var-passthru-tests-packages}
 []{#var-meta-tests-packages} <!-- legacy anchor -->

-Besides tests provided by upstream, that you run in the [`checkPhase`](#ssec-check-phase), you may want to define tests derivations in the `passthru.tests` attribute, which won't change the build. `passthru.tests` have several advantages over running tests during any of the [standard phases](#sec-stdenv-phases):
+Besides tests provided by upstream, usually executed during the [`checkPhase`](#ssec-check-phase), you may want to define test derivations in the `passthru.tests` attribute, which won't change the build. `passthru.tests` have several advantages over running tests during any of the [standard phases](#sec-stdenv-phases):

+- They are derivations themselves, therefore they have access to the whole feature set provided by Nix and Nixpkgs.
+  - For example, they can invoke extra tools, build reverse dependencies, fetch external files etc.
-- They access the package as consumers would, independently from the environment in which it was built
+- They access the package as consumers would, independently from the environment in which it was built.
-- They can be run and debugged without rebuilding the package, which is useful if that takes a long time
+- They can be executed and debugged without rebuilding the package, which is useful when that rebuild takes a long time.
+- For content-addressed derivations, they test the executable __after__ rewriting instead of _before_, catching cases when the rewriting would break the executable.
-- They don't add overhead to each build, as opposed checks added to the [`installCheckPhase`](#ssec-installCheck-phase), such as [`versionCheckHook`](#versioncheckhook).
+- They don't add overhead to each build, as opposed to checks added by the [`installCheckPhase`](#ssec-installCheck-phase), such as [`versionCheckHook`](#versioncheckhook).

-It is also possible to use `passthru.tests` to test the version with [`testVersion`](#tester-testVersion), but since that is pretty trivial and recommended thing to do, we recommend using [`versionCheckHook`](#versioncheckhook) for that, which has the following advantages over `passthru.tests`:

-- If the `versionCheckPhase` (the phase defined by [`versionCheckHook`](#versioncheckhook)) fails, it triggers a failure which can't be ignored if you use the package, or if you find out about it in a [`nixpkgs-review`](https://github.com/Mic92/nixpkgs-review) report.
-- Sometimes packages become silently broken - meaning they fail to launch but their build passes because they don't perform any tests in the `checkPhase`.
-If you use this tool infrequently, such a silent breakage may rot in your system / profile configuration, and you will not notice the failure until you will want to use this package.
-Testing such basic functionality ensures you have to deal with the failure when you update your system / profile.
-- When you open a PR, [ofborg](https://github.com/NixOS/ofborg)'s CI _will_ run `passthru.tests` of [packages that are directly changed by your PR (according to your commits' messages)](https://github.com/NixOS/ofborg?tab=readme-ov-file#automatic-building), but if you'd want to use the [`@ofborg build`](https://github.com/NixOS/ofborg?tab=readme-ov-file#build) command for dependent packages, you won't have to specify in addition the `.tests` attribute of the packages you want to build, and no body will be able to avoid these tests.
+Note: Especifically for version-testing, Nixpkgs provides [`testers.testVersion`](#tester-testVersion), traditionally used as `passthru.tests.version` attribute, as well as the `versionCheckHook` mentioned above.

+Note: As shown in this [comparison](#versioncheckhook-comparison-testversion), `versionCheckHook` fits better than `testers.testVersion` in most of typical situations.

 <!-- NOTE(@fricklerhandwerk): one may argue whether that testing guide should rather be in the user's manual -->
 For more on how to write and run package tests for Nixpkgs, see the [testing section in the package contributor guide](https://github.com/NixOS/nixpkgs/blob/master/pkgs/README.md#package-tests).